Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 You can then train the model.
-Training a model that is as big as the BERT model (in total I have 110,073,602 parameters in my model) is computationally expensive, and it is therefore a good idea to train the model using gpu acceleration.
-Personally I did it using [Google colaboratory](https://colab.research.google.com/).
+Training a model that is as big as the BERT model (in total I have 110,073,602 parameters in my model) is computationally expensive, and it is therefore a good idea to train the model using GPU acceleration.
+Personally I did it using [Google Colaboratory](https://colab.research.google.com/).

 ```python
 # if you have a saved model, this is enough